-If you love baking and developing recipes like I do, you will know that striking a balance between eating healthy and satisfying that sweet tooth is always an interesting challenge.
+Striking a balance between eating healthy and satisfying that sweet tooth is always an interesting challenge.
 Chocolate to me, is what kryptonite is to Superman!
 So while finding that sweet spot between healthy and indulgent can be tricky, I’m always on the look out for a solution.
-This is why I’m really excited to bring to you today one of my absolute favourite alternatives for that nagging craving we all get from time to time.
-Without further ado, please say hello to Chia Bliss Balls!
+This is why I’m really excited to share with you guys today one of my absolute favorite alternatives for that nagging craving we all get from time to time – Chia Bliss Balls!

-Chia seeds are something that have gotten quite popular in the last few years.
-They have been labelled a “super food” and with good reason too.
-One ounce of Chia seeds have 4.7 grams of protein, 9 grams of fat, 11 grams of fiber, 12 grams of carbohydrates and other minerals and vitamins (Source: WebMD and several others).
-It is meant to keep you full for longer, which is perfect for someone prone to the munchies (like me!).
-I add it to all kinds of things – my bread dough, breakfast Oats, Salads, Smoothies (my sister taught me that) and of course – Bliss balls.
+Chia seeds have gotten quite popular in recent years.
+They’ve been labelled a “super food” and with good reason too.
+One ounce of chia seeds have 4.7 grams of protein, 9 grams of fat, 11 grams of fiber, 12 grams of carbohydrates and other minerals and vitamins (Source: WebMD and several others).
+It’s meant to keep you full for longer, which is perfect for someone prone to the munchies like me!
+I add it to all kinds of things – my bread dough, breakfast oats, salads, smoothies (my sister taught me that) and of course, bliss balls.

-Dates have a natural sweetness and stickiness that work perfectly for treats like Bliss balls.
+Dates have a natural sweetness and stickiness that work perfectly for treats like these chia bliss balls.
 They are also high in minerals, vitamins and fiber.
-Even though they are also high in sugar content they still have numerous health benefits as well.
+Even though they are also high in sugar content, they still have numerous health benefits as well.

 I don’t mean to sound like your personal dietitian or nutritionist, but my point is that these are an amazing treat that you can truly enjoy without ever feeling the need to hit the gym and run five miles afterwards.

 Can I change the ingredients for these chocolate chia bliss balls?